bcreasy/octopress/source/_posts/2005-05-03-time-traveler-convention-may-7th-2005ad.markdown

 Yes, they can!
 In fact, we think this will happen, and the small number of adventurous time travelers who do attend will go back to their "home times" and tell all their friends to come, causing the convention to become a Woodstock-like event that defines humanity forever.

 Unfortunately, we of the present (2005) don't have time travel, and so we only have one chance at observing the convention.
-If the time travelers don't leave us their secrets, we won't be able to go back in time and see our convention in all its glory unless it is publicized <em>in advance</em>.
+If the time travelers don't leave us their secrets, we won't be able to go back in time and see our convention in all its glory unless it is publicized *in advance*.

 ###Isn't time travel impossible?###

 We can't know for certain.
 The ancient Greeks would have thought computers were impossible, and the Phoenicians certainly wouldn't have believed that humans would one day send a spacecraft to the moon and back.
 We cannot predict the future of science or technology, so we can only make an effort and see if any time travelers come to our convention.
-If you would like to read more about time travel, check out our <a href="http://web.mit.edu/adorai/timetraveler/readinglist.html">reading list</a>.
+If you would like to read more about time travel, check out our [reading list](http://web.mit.edu/adorai/timetraveler/readinglist.html).

 ###I'm from the future, and I'd like to attend!###